Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Discussion and Outlook

 \section{Discussion and Outlook}

-Inversion asymmetry due to a mass term $m$ enhances the superconducting and exciton gap in biased-bilayer graphene and double bilayer-graphene.
-The superconducting gap is enhanced exponentially, prominent at low densities, due to the large density of state resulting from band flatness near the Dirac point.
+Inversion asymmetry due to a mass term $m$ enhances the superconducting and exciton gap in biased-BLG and double-BLG.
+The superconducting gap is enhanced exponentially, prominent at low densities, due to the large density of states resulting from band flatness near the Dirac point.
 This is followed by a concomitant enhancement of the geometric superfluid stiffness.
 However, the conventional superfluid stiffness dominates in the weak coupling limit.
-The momentum independent $s$-wave order parameter considered in this paper provides an upper bound for the geometric superfluid density in biased-bilayer graphene.
-Therefore, the geometric contribution to superfluidity in bilayer graphene superconductors should be negligible.~\cite{BLGsuperconductivity} This is not so for the exciton condensate.
+The momentum-independent $s$-wave order parameter considered in this paper provides an upper bound for the geometric superfluid density in biased BLG.
+Therefore, the geometric contribution to superfluidity in bilayer graphene superconductors should be negligible.~\cite{BLGsuperconductivity}

 For the exciton condensate, the band structure modification due to the mass term and the long-range nature of the Coulomb interactions produces a modest increase in the exciton gap.
-Coincidentally, the exciton gap is maximized for an optimal value of the density-dependent mass $m(n)$ with critical temperatures $T_c \sim 1 - 10 K$.
-These critical temperature estimates are consistent with more sophisticated studies of exciton condensation in transition-metal dichalogenides~\cite{PhysRevB.96.174504}, implying mean-field theory qualitatively captures the behavior of the exciton condensate gap in biased bilayer graphene.
-These larger values of the exciton condensate gap result in a comparable geometric superfluid density compared to the conventional contribution.
+The exciton gap is maximized for a density-dependent optimal value of of the mass $m$ with critical temperatures $T_c \sim 1 - 10 K$.
+These critical temperature estimates are consistent with more sophisticated studies of exciton condensation in two-dimensional crystals~\cite{PhysRevLett.110.146803,PhysRevB.85.195136,PhysRevB.96.174504}, implying mean-field theory qualitatively captures the behavior of the exciton condensate gap in biased bilayer graphene.
+These larger values of the exciton condensate gap result in a non-negligible contribution to the total superfluid stiffness.
 This geometric contribution is more pronounced at lower densities and higher mass values, where flatter regions of the electronic band dispersion influence the exciton condensate.
 An experimental consequence of the more significant total superfluid density is an increase in the BKT transition temperatures of the exciton condensate in biased bilayer graphene.

+The duality of the superconducting and exciton condensates, where time-reversal is interchanged to particle-hole symmetry has been discussed in lattice models~\cite{PhysRevLett.117.045303}.
+Since the conventional contribution is generally independent of the strength of the order parameter, it has a similar value for the superconducting and excitonic condensates.
+On the other hand, the geometric term depends on the strength of the square of the superconducting and exciton order parameters.
+The difference in the geometric superfluid weight in these cases originates from different self-consistent superconducting and excitonic gap values, which are due to the pairing mechanisms.